FireflyMigration/firefly-doc/20-Getting-Familiar-with-Migrated-Code/35-Import-Security-file/01-index.md

+keywords:import users, usr_std, mgusrdmp
-﻿In order to import the security file of Magic (usr_std) into the migrated .NET application you first need to export it from uniPaaS/XPA using a utility provided by Magic Software called **MgUsrDmp.exe** which is located in the Magic engine folder.
+In order to import the security file of Magic (usr_std) into the migrated .NET application you first need to export it from uniPaaS/XPA using a utility provided by Magic Software called **MgUsrDmp.exe** which is located in the Magic engine folder.
 This utility exports all the users (without passwords) and rights to an XML file.